Assessment of Pre-service Teachers

 Assessment and monitoring of pre-service teachers’ progress for each professional experience placement occurs in four main ways that are either formative or summative.
 These strategies include:

 The Final Summative Report.
-(This report determines the final outcome for the placement.
-The pre-service teacher’s practice is assessed using the ratings: Below Expectations - B, Developing towards expectations - D, At expectations – A, or Exceeding expectations - E.)
+This report determines the final outcome of the placement.
+The pre-service teacher’s practice is assessed using the ratings: Below Expectations - B, Developing towards expectations - D, At expectations – A, or Exceeding expectations - E.

 Assessment Resources for Supervising Teachers and Site Coordinators

 A range of materials and resources are provided in each Information and Guidelines Booklet to support supervising teachers.

 This video describes the assessment materials provided for supervising teachers and explains how they are used to provide feedback to pre-service teachers at various stages throughout their placements.

 This video explains more about the Guide to Making Judgements that is included in the Information and Guidelines booklet for each placement.
 The Guides describe and clarify the minimum expectations for a pre-service teacher according to their level of progression in a course.
 The Guide to Making Judgements has been written to align with the way in which Standards are grouped on the reports.
 These groups focus on five aspects of the pre-service teacher’s practice: planning, teaching, management of the learning environment, assessment practices and professional conduct.

 The Site Coordinator also plays a role in the assessment of a pre-service teacher.
 The Site Coordinator signs the summative report for each pre-service teacher who is placed at a school and provides support for the supervising teacher in making consistent and appropriate judgements on the standards achieved by these pre-service teachers.
 In the brief video attached here, an experienced Site Coordinator discusses the way he enacts this role.

 Other Resources to Support Assessment Judgements